gvJaime/microspot/README.md

 ## The project

 The device consists of a core-H mechanical stage, plus a vertical axis with a phone attached.
-The phone camera sees through an optical system that allows it to take pictures at microscopic scale.
+The phone camera sees through an optical system that allows it to take pictures at a microscopic scale.

 This project aims to bring medical diagnosis equipment to the open source community: Designs are made with 3D printing in mind, materials are inexpensive, and electronics accesible.
 The source is open from the very development stage, and the tools used to design it are open source.

-This repo started as a collaboration between the Innovation and Robotics department of bq and the Technical University of Madrid, but you can also contribute to it's development!
+This repo started as a collaboration between the Innovation and Robotics department of bq and the Technical University of Madrid, and it is currently developed within SpotLab S.L., but you can also contribute to it's development!

 ## Building the device